-We'll meet at 0900 at Inverness Leisure in Bught Park.
+We'll meet at 0900 at Whin Park.
 You can either walk or drive there (there is plenty of free parking).
 We'll get to know each other and set up the course.
-We'll then jump into my vehicle and head out to the nearby forests and hill surrounding Inverness.
+We'll then head out to the nearby forests and hill surrounding Inverness.
 No two courses are the same so the exact venue will depend on the group, the weather, and mountain conditions.
 We will be back at Inverness Leisure in time for a cup of tea and a review, and the course will be finished by 1700.

 If you're planning to stay in the Highlands after the course, I'll gladly spend some extra time at the end of the course helping you to plan the next stage of your adventure.
 We can look at the weather forecast and think about the hillwalks which will help you to build on what you've just learned.